Travel Tips when flying with a Baby

 What to check with your airlines before buying your baby’s plane ticket

-As parents, we pay for our baby’s plane ticket or a portion of it and I for one want to why are things I can bring for my baby’s needs.
-Always checked your Airline if your baby’s ticket fare comes along with the following items:
+As parents, we pay for our baby’s plane ticket or a portion of it and I for one want to why there are things I can bring for my baby’s needs.
+Always check your Airline if your baby’s ticket fare comes along with the following items:

-1. a baby carry-on bag and the allowable weight,
+• a baby carry-on bag and the allowable weight

 How Much are Flight Tickets for Babies